brg-liuwei/ngx_kafka_module/README.md

     load_module /path/to/ngx_http_kafka_module.so;

-before "http" directive besides adding the code to nginx config file.
+at the beginning of the nginx config file besides adding the code.
 After that you can use the module by just executing `nginx -c /path/to/nginx.conf -s reload`.

 [Back to TOC](#table-of-contents)